Click & Praise

 Imagine a reward your dog will never fill up on, a reward that can last exactly as long as you want, and makes your dog incredibly happy.
 No magic, no trickery, it’s just good old praise.

-In the last few decades dog trainers and pet owners have made the transition of moving from force training, using physical corrections, to kinder, more fun, and less stressful training techniques.
+In the last few decades dog trainers and pet s have made the transition of moving from force training, using physical corrections, to kinder, more fun, and less stressful training techniques.
 To me the ultimate of the new dog friendly training methods is clicker training.